Vu!

 Vu!, also operating as Bell TV On Demand, is a Canadian English and French language pay-per-view and Video on Demand provider that launched in October 1999 and is owned by Bell Media.
 Vu! is the largest PPV service provider in Canada and is available on Telus Satellite TV, Bell Satellite TV, Bell Fibe TV, and Bell Aliant FibreOP.
 It not only offers pay-per-view content but also features pay-per-day, pay-per-month and pay-per-year on select programming.

 History

 Vu! started operations in October 1999.

-On July 5, 2013, Bell Canada's media arm (and Bell TV's sister company), Bell Media, acquired control of a competing pay-per-view service, Viewers Choice, which currently primarily serves cable companies, as part of their takeover of Astral Media.
-In July 2014, industry website Cartt.ca reported that Viewers Choice would be shutting down on September 30, 2014.
+On July 5, 2013, Bell Canada's media arm (and Bell TV's sister company), Bell Media, acquired control of a competing pay-per-view service, Viewers Choice, which served cable companies prior to its demise, as part of their takeover of Astral Media.
+A year later, in July 2014, industry website Cartt.ca reported that Viewers Choice would be shutting down on September 30, 2014.
 Vu! was directly unaffected by the shutdown except that it also began to serve Bell Aliant customers in place of Viewers Choice after the channel shut down.